 This is also the time to discuss work-life balance.
 Consider how you will navigate caring for your children and discuss the importance of having quality time with the family and your relationship to your career.

 3. How Will You Handle Your Relationships With Your Families?

-How do you plan to spend the holidays?
 "Couples need to learn that they are forming a new family entity, and the relationship with their extended families transitions with this," says Broadhead.
 "Conversations regarding boundaries and roles of each of their families are important."